thealanjason/topographic_uq_energy/README.md

-# Measuring Energy Consumption for Topographic Uncertainty Propagation in Mass Flow Simulations using Soft Sensors
+# Soft Sensors to Measure Energy Consumption of Topographic Uncertainty Propagation in Mass Flow Simulations

 ## Motivation
 Benchmarking methods to propagate topographic uncertainties in surface flow simulations involves comparing their accuracy, resource usage, and energy consumption.
 Currently, compute time is used as a proxy for energy consumption; however, it can be misleading due to the increasing heterogeneity in modern computational workflows.